Auerspergstrasse, Austria Nov 23 - Dec 06, 2014

 Explore Sikkim and Bhutan, two of the most isolated Himalayan regions.
 Centuries-old Buddhist monasteries cling to mountain cliffs and rice paddies stair-step down steep hillsides.
 Your journey begins with arrival transfer to Darjeeling, where we include a ride on the narrow gauge mountain railway and sunrise over Kangchenjunga from Tiger Hill.
 Visit the capital of Sikkim, Gangtok and passing on to Rumtek, visit the Karmapa’s Monastery.
 Travel to Kalimpong, once an important trading post for these parts of the world.

-From Kalimpong our road then descends into the plains known as Duars, filled with lush tea garden.
+From Kalimpong our road then descends into the plains known as Duars, filled with lush tea garden and some remote villages that are much isolated from the mainstream.
 Cross into Phuntsholing, Bhutan.
 Discover Bhutan’s captivating cultural mix, reflected in its beautiful shrines, temples and handicrafts as you travel from south to western Bhutan; in the towns and villages of Paro, Thimphu and Punakha valley.
 Explore the Dzongs, ancient fortresses that once protected the kingdom.

 Day 1: Arrive in Bagdogra – Darjeeling

-Upon arrival at Bagdogra airport/NJP station meet our representative and transfer to Darjeeling, it takes about 3+ hours, the journey passes through small towns, villages and tea estates.
-After high tea in the evening take a stroll around Chowrastha Mall and into Bazaar area.
+Upon arrival at Bagdogra airport/NJP station, meet our representative and transfer to Darjeeling, which takes about 3+ hours.
+The journey passes through small towns, villages and tea estates, as you climb up the hills.
+After high tea in the evening, take a stroll around Chowrastha Mall and into Bazaar area.
+Overnight in Darjeeling.

 Day 2: Sightseeing tour in Darjeeling

 Before dawn, you have an option to hire/share a cab to visit Tiger hill for sunrise view (extra).
-After breakfast begin our sightseeing tour.
-Visit Himalayan Mountaineering Institute, Padmaja Naidu Himalayan Zoological Park.
-Snow Leopard Breeding Centre, Tibetan Self-Help Center which boast of high quality Tibetan handicrafts and on the way back we will visit a tea estate.
+After breakfast, begin our sightseeing tour.
+Visit Himalayan Mountaineering Institute, and Padmaja Naidu Himalayan Zoological Park.
+Then visit Tibetan Self-Help Center which boast of high quality Tibetan handicrafts and on the way back, visit a tea estate.
 In the afternoon, visit Dali Gompa monastery and rest of the time is free to stroll around the town or take a toy train joy ride until Ghoom(Optional).

 Overnight in Darjeeling.